singlestore-labs/python-wasi/README.md

 following command from this project directory.
-It will download the CPython repository as well as the source for the [wasix](https://github.com/singlestore-labs/wasix) project, patch files in the WASI SDK and CPython source, then build CPython for the WASI platform.
+It will download the CPython repository as well as the source for the [wasix](https://github.com/singlestore-labs/wasix) project, patch files in the CPython source (as needed per version), then build CPython for the WASI platform.

 ```